Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/domain-proxy.md

 | [Amplitude-Python](../data/sdks/python/) | `https://api2.amplitude.com/2/httpapi` | Set the `server_url` option when initializing the SDK.|
 | [Amplitude-Go](../data/sdks/go/) | `https://api2.amplitude.com/2/httpapi` |  Set the `serverUrl` option when initializing the SDK. |

-Now you can send events through your proxy and see them logged in Amplitude.
+After you configure the SDK, you can send events through your proxy and see them logged in Amplitude.